Sustainable Chemistry and Quantum Technologies

 Group Agenda

-This project is performed in collaboration with Dr. Grégory Danoun.
-The objective is to use the specific design of new dual catalysts to produce hydrogen from molecules contained in food wastes.
+This project is led by Dr. Grégory Danoun with Grégory Nocton.
+The objective is to use the specific design of catalysts to produce hydrogen from molecules contained in food wastes.
 Alcohols, long-chain carbon carboxylic acids, and urea are prime targets.
+The project is financed by the Defense Innovation Agency and by a pre-maturation program at Institut Polytechnique de Paris